DI3CL: Contrastive Learning With Dynamic Instances and Contour Consistency for SAR Land-Cover Classification Foundation Model: RELATED WORKS

 To alleviate the challenge of annotation scarcity, SSL has been introduced to extract meaningful feature representations from unlabeled data and enhance performance in downstream tasks.
 SSL methods can be categorized into three main types: predictive, generative, and contrastive approaches.

-Predictive methods aim to learn visual representations by solving pretext tasks that involve predicting inherent structures or transformations, including, but not limited to, position prediction \cite{position}, jigsaw puzzles \cite{jigsaw} and inpainting \cite{inpainting}.
+Predictive methods aim to learn visual representations by solving pretext tasks that involve predicting inherent structures or transformations, including, but not limited to, position prediction \cite{position}, jigsaw puzzles \cite{jigsaw}, and inpainting \cite{inpainting}.
 In the context of SAR imagery, JPSSL \cite{JPSSL} employs a jigsaw puzzle task to learn semantic features from SAR images, achieving high land-cover classification accuracy with minimal labeled data.
 RotANet \cite{RotANet} focuses on rotation prediction among intra-class SAR target images to enhance generalization performance under limited data conditions.

-Generative methods reconstruct inputs or predict latent structures to learn robust representations.
-Representative frameworks include MAE \cite{MAE} and SimMIM \cite{SimMIM}, which have also been extended to the SAR image domain.
-S2FL \cite{S2FL} introduces a multimodal generative framework that leverages complementary views for land-cover classification.
-SAR-JEPA \cite{SAR-JEPA} builds a joint-embedding predictive architecture that predicts SAR gradient features using locally masked patches, effectively learning scale-adaptive representations for SAR target recognition.
+Generative methods are designed to reconstruct inputs or to predict latent structures to learn robust representations.
+Representative frameworks include MAE \cite{MAE} and SimMIM \cite{SimMIM}, which are typical of MIM-based approaches extended to the SAR image domain.
+Such MIM methods primarily focus on SAR target recognition tasks.
+S2FL \cite{S2FL} proposes a multimodal generative framework leveraging complementary views for land-cover classification.